 3. Include the following along with your manuscript:

 b.
 List of acknowledgments for poems in the manuscript that have been published or are slated for publication in literary journals and/or anthologies

 c.
-The following information about any previously published books: title, page count, publisher, and year of publication
+The following information about any previously published books: title, publisher, and year of publication

 4. Mailed manuscripts must have a postmark between August 1 and September 30.